AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-calculations.md

 ---
 description: Metrics are calculated using standard, participation, recent, and linear allocation methods.
 Each method calculates values differently based on formulas.
-seo-description: Metrics are calculated using standard, participation, recent, and linear allocation methods.
-Each method calculates values differently based on formulas.
-seo-title: Metric calculations
 solution: Analytics
 title: Metric calculations
 topic: Metrics